-We are excited to share a NEW, free tool to help every entrepreneur create a simple strategic plan.
+We are excited to share a NEW, free template to help every entrepreneur create a simple strategic plan.

 It's designed to keep your strategic plans simple, focused, and aligned.

 I recently shared about using your company’s strategic plan as a roadmap.
 There’s value in having a guide to help you navigate the path to success.
 After understanding the value of why you should have a strategic plan and with the release of our FREE template, I wanted to dive a little deeper and explore what goes into the making of a strategic plan with some helpful tips I’ve learned along the way.